thatsmidnight/thatsmidnightdotcom/README.md

 When you put all these resources together, you can rest easy knowing that any user accessing your content will be able to do it quickly, safely, and securely.

 ...
-Except for the fact that we're using [OAI and not OAC](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html).
+Except for the fact that we were using [OAI and not OAC](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html).

 ## OAI vs OAC

-While our users are still being authenticated, **origin access identity** (OAI) is legacy and **origin access control** (OAC) is recommended.
+**Origin access identity** (OAI) is a legacy resource and **origin access control** (OAC) is recommended.
 The specific reasons why are covered [here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html).
-None of this should matter to you, however, if your origin is an S3 bucket that's configured *as a [website endpoint](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteEndpoints.html)*, this doesn't apply to you.
+None of this should matter to you, however, if your origin is an S3 bucket that's configured *as a [website endpoint](https://docs.aws.amazon.com/AmazonS3/latest/userguide/WebsiteEndpoints.html)*.

 Since this is on the roadmap, I'll summarize what's on the [documentation for this solution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html#migrate-from-oai-to-oac):